William F. Winter: State Tax Collector

 Upon assuming control of the office, Winter promised to have it abolished.
 He felt the post was unnecessary and inefficient, and that its duties should be assigned to the State Tax Commission.
 He informed some legislators of his wish, but no action was taken towards the dissolution of the office in the legislature's 1958 session.
 This was due to the opposition of the head of the tax commission, who wanted to dissociate himself from the black market tax, fears among legislators that such an action would provoke wider debates about the liquor issue, and the alleged opposition of other legislators, including Sillers, that the dissolution of the office with Winter's support would amount to a victory for a political opponent.

 Winter decided to run for re-election in 1959.
 In January of that year circuit court Judge Sebe Dale, an avowed prohibitionist, denounced the tax collector office's arrangement with Louisiana as a felony conspiracy to violate state liquor laws and asked a Lamar County grand jury to indict Winter.
 The jury failed to indict him, but Dale declared he would ask a grand jury in each county on his circuit to indict the state tax collector.
 When Dale held court in Lawrence County later in February, Winter snuck into the court room as Dale presented the case for an indictment to a grand jury.
 When Dale finished, Winter rose and asked for permission to argue his case to the jury.
 The judge refused, but the jury requested his argument.
 Winter explained to the jurors how the black market tax worked, stated that his actions were pursuant to the duties of his office as laid out by the legislature, highlighted the additional revenue raised by the tax, and asked for them to vote for his re-election.
 The jury failed to return an indictment and Dale ceased his quest against Winter.

 Winter faced nine opponents in his re-election bid, most of them arguing that he had had his "turn" in the high-paying office.
 He used $50,000 of his own money to fund his campaign, often by showing up at local television stations to buy air time, and then walking on set to deliver a campaign pitch in a live broadcast.
-His wife also traveled to speak on his behalf.
 Winter failed to win an outright majority in the first primary, but won a runoff against John Whitfield Birdsong largely due to his more prominent public presence.
 In April 1957 he was appointed to the board of trustees of the Mississippi Department of Archives and History.
 He was elected president of the board in 1969, and served in that capacity until 2007.